dacker-team/pyred/README.rst

     git clone https://github.com/pflucet/pyred

-2) Go to the pyred folder
+2) Go to the pyred folder you just cloned

 ::